- Acne is a skin condition in which pores become clogged by dead skin cells, oil and bacteria

 What does acne on the chin mean?

-However, if your acne is accompanied by other symptoms such as weight gain and an irregular period, it may be a sign of a hormonal disorder called polycystic ovarian syndrome (PCOS).
+Usually, hormonal acne doesn’t mean anything is wrong with your health.
+However, if you’re a woman with acne accompanied by other symptoms such as weight gain and an irregular period, it may be a sign of a hormonal disorder called polycystic ovarian syndrome (PCOS).

 How to Get Rid of Chin Acne and Pimples

-Chin pimples caused by oily skin or poor hygiene can often be addressed with drugstore products.
+Chin pimples caused by oily skin or poor hygiene can usually be addressed with commercial products.
 These products contain active ingredients to reduce sebum production and inflammation and kill acne-causing bacteria.

 If you suspect your acne is hormonal, the most effective treatments may be hormonal therapies instead of topical treatments.